Skip to content

 Tell Galley what each service is.

-• web — public route on the bare preview domain, post-deploy screenshots.
+• web — public route on the bare domain, screenshots.

 • api — public route on a subdomain, no screenshots.